mollerse/frp-article/article.md

 semantic determinism and rigorous reasoning of pure functional programming.

-At its most basic level, FRP is about abstractions for representing a value as it changes over time.
+At its most basic level, FRP is about abstractions for representing a value as it changes, or mutates, over time.
 Historically, this has been difficult to achieve using traditional imperative programming.
 The imperative programming paradigm is temporally discrete in nature, which has only allowed for indirect representation of discretely evolving values.

 We will now look at which parts from the two paradigms FRP makes use of and